Models of Scientific Communities:

 Games and Kinds, BJPS, forthcoming

 I’m part of a group using methods from experimental economics to investigate philosophical questions.
 We’re addressing questions related to the emergence of language.

-Communication Without the Cooperative Principle: a Signaling Experiment with Hannah Rubin, Justin Bruner, and Simon Huttegger, Working Paper, 2015
+Communication Without the Cooperative Principle: a Signaling Experiment with Hannah Rubin, Justin P. Bruner, and Simon Huttegger, Working Paper, 2015

 I took part in an interdisciplinary meeting to clarify current thinking on sexual selection and recommend avenues of new research.